A Quick Guide to Foreign Ownership

 Financing

 Even though non-residents are eligible for Canadian bank loans they do have different rules when it comes to payment.
-As a Canadian resident, the requirement for a down payment of a home is 5% of the total purchase price in order to receive financing.
+To receive financing for a home, Canadian residents, require a down payment between 5% to 20% based on the total price of the home.
 When you’re a non-resident, you must pay a 35% down payment.
 Mortgage companies will require non-residents to prove that they’re financially capable of paying the mortgage with proof of income and good credit.

 Taxes